thegazettedata/data-processing/projects/election-2016-results/readme.md

 Your FTP preferences can be set inside deploy.rb.

+Every time the parser is called, a backup copy of the data is saved.
+You can find these inside the output/old directory.

 This can all be run as a cronjob:

 	*/1 * * * * cd ~/<directory> && /bin/bash -l -c 'ruby parse.rb' && /bin/bash -l -c 'ruby deploy.rb' >> ~/<directory>/task.log 2>&1